-Part of the mesmerizing allure of her photographs comes from the crystalline stillness of the elements within.
-The majestic and profound space spreads through evocative and magical elements which invite viewers to contemplate nature and alludes to a menacing happening.
+Part of the magnetic charm of her photographs comes from the crystalline stillness of the elements within.
+The majestic and profound space spreads through evocative and magical elements which invite viewers to contemplate nature and allude to an upcoming event.
 In order to accentuate this effect, the photographer uses the woods like a studio space, setting up the shot through site-specific interventions: “These altered landscapes operate on a number of levels.
 They are a reflection of my personal relationship with the forest, a meditation on universal themes relating to the psyche, and call into question the concept of landscape as a social and cultural construct.
 Most importantly they draw the viewer into the forest space, asking them to consider how their own identity is shaped by the landscapes they live in”.

 As the artists states: “My work places the viewer in the liminal space between reality and fantasy, creating a space which encourages viewers to re-evaluate the way in which their relationship with the landscape is formed and the extent to which it is a product of cultural heritage or personal experience”.

-The dream-like compositions of Davies' photographs encourage this introspection and they offer us the space and tranquility necessary for meditation on our human condition.
+The dream-like compositions of Davies' photographs encourage this introspection and offer us the space and tranquility necessary to meditate on our human condition.

 Ellie Davies (London 1976) lives in Dorset.
 She grew up in the New Forest area in southern England and completed an MA in Photography from the London College of Communication in 2008.
 Throughout her career, she has been shortlisted for The Aesthetica Art Prize 2016, was a 2017 Celeste Prize finalist, and is the recipient of numerous awards including Kontinent Award (2014), Art Gemini (2014), International Juried Exhibition (2012), Lens Culture International Exposure Awards (2011), and PX3 Paris Prix de la Photographie Paris Awards (2010).
 Her photographs have been shown in Arles Photo Festival in France and are held in private collections in the UK, USA, Central and Eastern Europe, South Korea, Hong Kong, Russia, and The United Arab Emirates.
 Her works have been published in numerous books including WUD: Four Fictional Walks in the Woods, a limited edition hard-covered book published by Tangerine Press, and Behind the Image by Natasha Caruana and Anna Fox published in 2012.

-Some more notable solo shows: Half Light, Roe Valley Arts and Cultural Institution, County Londonderry, Great Britain, 2017; Into the Woods, Crane Kalman Gallery, London, 2016; Stars, Sophie Maree Gallery, Den Haag, Netherlands, 2015; Into the Woods, Richard Young Gallery, London, 2012; Come with Me, Print House Gallery, London, 2011; New Landscape, LBi Gallery, London, 2011; Smoke and Mirrors, 10GS Gallery, London 2011; Ellie Davies at Bayeux Imaging, Bayeux Imaging, London, 2011; Ellie Davies New Landscape, Brucie Collections, Kiev, 2011.
+Some notable solo shows: A.galerie Bruxelles, Bruxelles, Belgium, 2018; Nebulae, Galleria Patricia Armocida, Milan, Italy, 2018; Half Light, Roe Valley Arts and Cultural Institution, County Londonderry, Great Britain, 2017; Into the Woods, Crane Kalman Gallery, London, 2016; Stars, Sophie Maree Gallery, Den Haag, Netherlands, 2015; Into the Woods, Richard Young Gallery, London, 2012; Come with Me, Print House Gallery, London, 2011; New Landscape, LBi Gallery, London, 2011; Smoke and Mirrors, 10GS Gallery, London 2011; Ellie Davies at Bayeux Imaging, Bayeux Imaging, London, 2011; Ellie Davies New Landscape, Brucie Collections, Kiev, 2011.